-Library: The library is open from 8:00 am to 4:00 pm.
+Library: The library is open from 8:00 a.m. - 3:15 p.m.
+Mon, Tues, Thurs, and Fri, and 8:00 a.m. - 2:00 on Wednesday.
 A librarian or library aide is available to assist students.
-In the library students will find books, magazines, computers, internet access, a laser printer and copy machine.
+In the library students will find fiction and non-fiction books, reference materials, and internet access.
 Students are responsible for returning their books on time.
 Library privileges may be denied to any student who does not comply with library rules.